At a Glance

 Craft a Compelling CV: Ensure your CV is up-to-date and clearly outlines your relevant experience in mental health support, community work, and any training you've provided.
 Use bullet points for clarity and focus on achievements that demonstrate your impact.

 Write a Strong Cover Letter: In your cover letter, express your passion for mental health and community wellbeing.
-Provide specific examples of how you have supported individuals or groups in similar roles, and explain why you want to work with Teesside Mind.
+Provide specific examples of how you've supported individuals or groups in similar roles, and explain why you want to work with Teesside Mind.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism, which are crucial in this role.